 In our modern day unfortunately, many women are forced to live as men, and vice versa, and as much as we are told to be true to ourselves, societies rarely support us to live in our authenticity.
 And when we are forced to live against the natural flow of our energy, we are essentially denied a part of our individuality, integrity and worthiness.
 So it is important to understand, and remember, and awaken ourselves into our remembering, of what are all aspects of ourselves, so that we can come into our wholeness and full potential as human beings.

 What I’ve noticed is that as we mature as women, we have very few examples in culture to show us what empowerment and full femininity really look like.
 We often think of femininity as the soft, nurturing energy, portrayed by Mother Mary, Kuan Yin, and even Venus – and while it is a core aspect of feminine energy, it isn’t the only one.
+Discernment and intelligence serve to bring a woman’s energy into balance, while remaining in our tenderness and softness, because otherwise we will be mothering men stuck in boy psychology rather than choosing the right man in our life.

-Persephone is another archetype often spoken of nowadays – and often in ways, which I don’t believe are complete or sufficiently nuanced.
+For example, Persephone is an archetype often spoken of nowadays – and often in ways, which I don’t believe are complete or sufficiently nuanced.
 I have found that her descent, and suffering, are almost glorified as the only way a woman can “ascend”, and this can carry unhealthy and toxic belief patterns that imprint on the consciousness of women – causing them to almost unconsciously engage in harmful patterns because “we can only become wiser through pain”.
 This is untrue – and something to be mindful of.
 Sometimes certain things happen, yes, and as women we have no other choice than to take that underground pathway.
 But you need to remember that – you do not have to intentionally and consciously suffer, or choose pain, or stay in unhealthy relationships, to gain wisdom, insight and mature into womanhood.

 The truth is that feminine power has many aspects and one of its key aspects are discernment, having expectations, setting boundaries and good decision making.
 All these are actually parts of what unconditional love really is.
 To have realistic and healthy expectations and have boundaries is what unconditional love is.
 To have realistic and healthy expectations and have boundaries is what full embodied femininity is.
+Love isn’t a thing that nurtures toxic and unhealthy behaviours, love is a power that destroys all that isn’t true, sincere and healthy.

 While these are not the cuddling mother energies, these are the ones that when married into the nurturing and intuitive and compassionate abilities of ours, create the empress – and our full embodied feminine selves.
 We are told often in culture not to have expectations on relationships – but we absolutely must have them.
 Rational and realistic, yes, and in alignment and balance to what we give in turn, yes – but expectations nonetheless.